-- White film canisters and lids (The black ones with grey lids will not work.)
+- White film canisters and lids

+- (The black ones with grey lids will not work.)
-- Alka-Seltzer tablets

 - Water

-- Water pitchers

 - Goggles

-- Bin for wet waste

-- Solid, level launch surface (Lunch travs work well)
+- Solid, level launch surface (Lunch trays work well)

-- Towels

 What to do:

 1. Provide and fit safety goggles.

 • Ensure that students have safety goggles and that they fit property.
 No student should be near the launch zones until wearing safety goggles.
 Reaction rockets are projectiles.
 Water spray may contain parts of the tablet which should not come into contact with eyes